1860 - 1897

-George James, first Seventh-day Adventist missionary to work with indigenous Africans, was also a violinist who used his instrument as a tool to assist in his work.
+George James appears to have been first Seventh-day Adventist missionary to work with indigenous Africans.
+He was also a violinist who used his instrument, singing, and a small organ as tools to assist in his work.
 Born in England, he played violin in concerts and other venues before coming to the United States in his twenties.

 Shortly after he arrived, he attended evangelistic meetings and was baptized into the Adventist church.
-Wanting to further his knowledge in the Bible, he attended Battle Creek College in Battle Creek, Michigan, where the church headquarters were also located.
+Wanting to further his knowledge in the Bible, he attended Battle Creek College, now Andrews University, in Battle Creek, Michigan, where the church's headquarters was also located.
 Inspired by the first persons leaving to serve as missionaries in Australia and Oceania, he joined the recently formed foreign mission group at the college and eventually became its leader.

 In 1890, James asked church leaders to support him in traveling to Africa to spread the gospel.
 When his request was denied for lack of funds and a belief that outreach to this continent was premature, he sold all he had except for his violin and paid his own way.